Amir-Aminian/schedule-assistant/README.md

 - ## Why did I make it?

-    I had decided to build the Pac-Man game Using HTML, CSS, and JS for my first project.
-But my coach recommended a simple game as I had to learn everything along with the project.
-So, we decided to build a simple board game named Gomoku, also called Five in a Row.
+    I often face the problem of managing my schedule.
+I have to go through a couple of calendars, my to-do list for the day, and sometimes my emails to find a time for a new task.
+So I came up with the idea to have all daily tasks in one place.
+And give it a perspective by showing the duration of each task throughout the day.
+That was how I decided to build a simple schedule assistant.

 - ## What is next?